dhrumilp12/dhrumilp12/README.md

 ## 🌱 I’m currently learning
 - Advanced React techniques for optimal frontend performance
 - Kubernetes for orchestrating containerized applications
-- Spanish, because why not?
+- Gujarati, because why not?
+I am kidding i can speak Gujarati,Hindi and English.

 ## 👯 I’m looking to collaborate on
-Open source projects particularly focused on healthtech and edutech sectors, where I can contribute to impactful solutions that enhance lives.
+Open source projects particularly focused on healthtech, gamming and edutech sectors, where I can contribute to impactful solutions that enhance lives.

 ## 🤔 I’m looking for help with
 Advanced machine learning algorithms, particularly in natural language processing and predictive analytics.